Science, Technology, Engineering and Mathematics (STEM)

 Students participate in competitions and enrichment tasks and are consistently awarded prizes in recognition of outstanding results in, for example, the Have Sum Fun Mathematics Competition, Australian Informatics Competition and Australian Mathematics Challenge Competitions.

 In Years 7 and 8 all students follow a general program for the whole year (those selected for the Academic Excellence Program (AEP) follow a different stream) and in Year 9 students are placed into specialised pathways to prepare them for upper school courses.
-See how the pathways operate with this diagram.
 To find out more about the programs click here.

 Mathematics is also offered as part of our Academic Excellence Program.